microsoft/angle/README.md

 OpenGL ES/ANGLE.
 View the README in that directory for installation instructions.

-The Windows Store projects for ANGLE are located here:
+The Windows Store solutions for ANGLE are located here:

-* projects/winrt/windows/src/
+* /winrt/8.1/windows/src/angle.sln
-* projects/winrt/windowsphone/src/
+* /winrt/8.1/windowsphone/src/angle.sln

-The ANGLE projects for Windows desktop applications are located here:
+The ANGLE solution for Windows desktop applications is located here:

-* projects/src/
+* /src/angle.sln

 Features (available now)
 =====